imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Processes/Supplicate in the blessed times.md

 ---
 type: process
 initiative: []
-working: false
-due: ''
+due: ""
-duration: null
-recurrence: ''
+recurrence: ""
-start: ''
+start: ""
-waiting: false
-review: ''
-file: ''
-context: ''
+context: ""
-dependency: ''
+dependency: ""
-step: ''
+status: not working
+detail: true
 ---

 Be sure to supplicate during the times that occur most often, as this will help you not miss valuable opportunities.